Supporting military service member quality of life, mental health, wellness and morale.

 “After speaking through it (plans to create a nonprofit), we realized it would be more advantageous for us to work with Innovia and create a fund, utilizing everyone’s time and skill in a more effective way,” noted Murphey.
-“This allows us to use the money to support our active duty military most efficiently.”
+“This allows us to use the money to support our active-duty military most efficiently.”

 “These are the people leaving to protect us,” Johnson said.
 “As a community and as a country, we have an obligation to support them.

-“I saw the challenges, both as active duty and as a spouse at home, doing the best you can.
-There are resources the bases have, but there are also gaps in how that money has to be spent,” she added.
+“I saw the challenges, both as active duty and as a spouse at home, doing the best that you can.
+There are resources the bases have, but there are also loopholes in how that money has to be spent,” she added.
 “These men and women get up every day, trying to accomplish the mission of keeping us safe.
 This fund will help provide a place to recover mentally and physically.”

 Examples of programming that may be funded through grants from the Favored Few Fund include purchasing school supplies for junior enlisted, filling and maintaining the on-base food pantry, deployed family picnics and events, as well as educational and support programs.